Colder temperatures and king tides in the Bay Area's five-day forecast

-Dry weather in the Bay Area's forecast is a welcome relief from recent storms, but it will bring chilly temperatures for the next five days and a freeze warning has already been issued for Friday morning.
+Dry weather in the Bay Area's forecast is a welcome relief from recent storms, but it will bring chilly temperatures for the next five days.

 Along with colder temperatures, king tides may bring minor coastal flooding from Thursday morning, Jan.
 19, through Monday afternoon, Jan.
 23, the National Weather Service said.